Royce551/ShrimpBot/README.md

 ---
 **Running ShrimpBot yourself**
 - Clone and build ShrimpBot
 - Attempt to run ShrimpBot.
-It will fail.
+It will crash.
 - Go to the newly created Configuration folder and edit the config file as you see fit.
 Keep the token a secret!
 - Attempt to run ShrimpBot again, assuming you put in a valid token, it should run!
 - You may also want to set yourself as the bot owner.
 Type `setbotowner`, and then enter your user ID.